Vagrant environment setup tutorial¶

 http://localhost:9994/webpack-dev-server/ webpack result is served from http://localhost:9991/webpack/ content is served from /srv/zulip webpack: bundle is now VALID.
 2016-05-06 21:43:29,553 INFO Tornado 31.6% busy over the past 10.6 seconds 2016-05-06 21:43:35,007 INFO Tornado 23.9% busy over the past 16.0 seconds

 Now the Zulip server should be running and accessible.
-Verify this by navigating to http://localhost:9991/ in the browser on your main machine.
+Verify this by navigating to http://localhost:9991/ in your browser on your main machine.

 The Zulip server will continue to run and send output to the terminal window.
 When you navigate to Zulip in your browser, check your terminal and you should see something like: